Business Administration: Management

 This capstone course represents the culmination and integration of students’ fundamental business knowledge.
 The learner completes the key components of a small business plan.
 Learners demonstrate their ability to integrate their learnings from previous courses and apply it to an integrated project.
 This course concludes with a short, written report as well as a brief presentation of findings and recommendations.

-This course provides students with the knowledge and skills necessary to plan, coordinate, implement and evaluate a project within a team environment.
-Students learn effective project management techniques that allow them to monitor all work activities and ensure a quality product while remaining within budget and meeting all contract requirements.
+This course is designed to provide the knowledge and skills necessary to plan, coordinate, implement and evaluate a project within a team environment.
+Focus is placed on effective project management techniques to monitor all work activities and ensure a quality product while remaining within all project requirements.

 This course introduces the fundamentals of computer applications and file management in a business environment.
 Focus will be placed on software features and functions for email, word processing and spreadsheets; scheduling, calendar management, and collaboration; and time and task management.